-The subject in this photograph is my sister.
+The subject of this photograph is my sister.
 I shot the flames in my friend’s yard and my sister in my driveway.
 Nothing fancy.
-As for post processing, to get the effect I wanted with the matches I had to burn multiple matches and composite them into the image.
+As for post-processing, to get the effect I wanted with the matches I had to burn multiple matches and composite them into the image.
 I also had to composite the subject.
-After the composting I just played with the levels and evened out the lighting.
+After the composting, I just played with the levels and evened out the lighting.

 Photographer: Jillian Adams

-All my Mucha project pictures are taken with my 60D infront of a studio wall I built in highschool.
+All my Mucha project pictures are taken with my 60D in front of a studio wall I built in high school.
 Once I take out the background in photoshop I use pictures of just about anything, from wall textures to animals, to make up the background.
 Most notably in all the photos I use nature shots and overlay them.
 It’s not quite abstract so you can still notice trees and leaves and things but it’s done in a way that blends all of these elements together.
 Videographers know this as compositing.
-I just like the idea of using real life pictures to make up geometric patters instead of solid shapes or stock textures.
+I just like the idea of using real-life pictures to make up geometric patterns instead of solid shapes or stock textures.

 Photographer: Austin Taylor

-I love this one because for me represent peace at the same time that give mystery and the flower shine is like something is just about to start.
+I love this one because for me represent peace at the same time that gives mystery and the flower shine is like something is just about to start.

-I used a Canon Rebel t3 eos 1100, a 50mm lens, I took it in my house with a black background. about post processing work I used Photoshop cs6, I used ” dropblues” filter for this one and I retouch with bright and contrast, but the position of the light make all the work.
+I used a Canon Rebel t3 eos 1100, a 50mm lens, I took it in my house with a black background. about post-processing work I used Photoshop cs6, I used the ” dropblues” filter for this one and I retouch with bright and contrast, but the position of the light make all the work.